espoirMur/my-blog-gastby/source/_posts/2020-02-14-reading-emails-from-a-mailbox-with-python.md

 Since we are reading emails from an inbox, we will need email credentials.
 From where are we reading those credentials?
 One thing for sure; we are not putting them into the code, this is a BAD PRACTISE !!!
 The developer community can punish you for writing credentials or secret code directly into a codebase.
-We will be using `.env` file, whose content will be known to us only, and we will never share it with anyone online, even putting it in a private git repository.
+We will be using `.env`{:.language-clojure .highlihgt} file, whose content will be known to us only, and we will never share it with anyone online, even putting it in a private git repository.

-Let us create the `.env` file
+Let us create the `.env`{:.language-clojure .highlihgt} file

-`touch .env`
+`touch .env`{:.language-clojure .highlihgt}

 And create a gitignore file to tell git which files to ignore.

-`touch .gitignore`
+`touch .gitignore`{:.language-clojure .highlihgt-clojure .highlight}

-open the .gitignore and add the following lines  it to ignore the `.env` file :
+open the .gitignore and add the following lines  it to ignore the `.env`{:.language-clojure .highlihgt} file :
 ```
     .venv
     env
 ```
-In those lines, we are instructing git to ignore our `.env` files and our virtual environments.
+In those lines, we are instructing git to ignore our `.env`{:.language-clojure .highlihgt} files and our virtual environments.

-Now we can populate the `.env` file with our credentials :
+Now we can populate the `.env`{:.language-clojure .highlihgt} file with our credentials :

 ```
 USER_EMAIL='your@email.com'
 USER_PASSWORD='your secret password.'
 ```
-We have recorded  our email credentials in the `.env` file; let us now write a method that reads them from there.
+We have recorded  our email credentials in the `.env`{:.language-clojure .highlihgt} file; let us now write a method that reads them from there.
 For this task, we will be using a Python package called [python-dotenv](https://github.com/theskumar/python-dotenv)

 let’s install it with :
-`pip install -U python-dotenv`
+`pip install -U python-dotenv`{:.language-clojure .highlihgt}

 let us write a function that reads and returns those environment variables :

-You can create a file with a name `utils.py` and add the following lines of code :
+You can create a file with a name `utils.py`{:.language-clojure .highlihgt} and add the following lines of code :

 ```python
 import os